 An early morning wake up call from your safari guide gets the day started with the rising time depending on when the park gates open.
 The opening hours of Kruger gates vary in different seasons according to park management practices.
 Once you are up you can head to our private dining area at the rest camp for a fresh cup of coffee or tea and rusks (local tea biscuits).

 After the morning snack we set off on an exhilarating morning game drive, an excellent time of day for game viewing, in an open 4x4 safari vehicle.
 The morning bush drive lasts for about three to four hours and follows routes that provide superb photographic and game viewing opportunities.
-Upon our return from the morning drive brunch will be served at our dining area within Skukuza rest camp.
+Upon our return from the morning drive brunch will be served at our dining area within Berg-en-Dal Rest Camp.

 Brunch is followed by leisure time at the Kruger camp, during which you are free to enjoy the camp facilities or take a rest.
-Facilities at Skukuza rest camp include a museum, swimming pools and a shop selling African curios, food and drinks.
-Otherwise you could relax on the restaurant look out deck enjoying the views of the Sabie River and looking out for hippos, other animals and birds, or explore the bush camp on foot.
+Facilities at Berg-en-Dal Rest Camp include a restaurant, cafeteria, swimming pool and shop.

 Later in the afternoon (time depending on the season and gate closing times), we embark on an exciting afternoon to sunset game drive, departing from a designated meeting point.
 This afternoon game drive lasts about three hours and will be conducted in a specially designed open, 4x4 game viewing vehicle that provides the best visibility and photographic opportunities.